November (band)

 November was a Swedish rock band formed in Stockholm, Sweden in 1969 by Christer Stålbrandt, Richard Rolf and Björn Inge.
-According to stv.se, November has been called "Sweden's first hard rock/heavy metal band."
+According to svt.se, November has been called "Sweden's first hard rock/heavy metal band."

 History

-November were popular for playing "as fast as they could" and with many guitar solos, although their style did not have much in common with Speed Metal.
-Their music was instead partly inspired by American acid rock, but also heavy and blues based as a mixture of some early Uriah Heep hits like "Bird of Prey" and "Easy Livin", Cream and Led Zeppelin.
-November started in 1968 at Tegelhögen, a youth club in Vällingby (a Stockholm suburb).
-Here, Christer Stålbrandt and Björn Inge played with two friends as The Imps.
-After a few months, Stålbrandt left the group to form a new group called Train.
+November was popular for playing "as fast as possible" and with many guitar solos.
+Although their style did not have much in common with speed metal, their music was inspired by American acid rock.
+A mixture of some early Uriah Heep hits like "Bird of Prey" and "Easy Livin' ", Cream and Led Zeppelin, it was heavy, and blues based.
+November was formed in 1968 at Tegelhögen, a youth club in Vällingby (a Stockholm suburb).
+Here, Christer Stålbrandt and Björn Inge, played with two friends as The Imps.
+After a few months, Stålbrandt left to form a new group called Train.
 Björn Inge joined shortly after.
 The Train also included Snowy White on guitar.
-In the early autumn of 1969, Snowy made a decision to his native homeland, England, and Richard Rolf joined as their new guitarist.
+In the early autumn of 1969, Snowy made a decision to return to his homeland, England, and Richard Rolf joined as their new guitarist.

-On 1 November 1969 they supported Peter Green's Fleetwood Mac at the Que-Club in Gothenburg, and therefore they decided to call themselves November.
+On 1 November 1969, following their support of Peter Green's Fleetwood Mac at the Que-Club in Gothenburg, they decided to call themselves November.

 November was one of the first Swedish rock bands with Swedish lyrics.
-Most of the lyrics were written by Stålbrandt, influenced by the 60's flower power movement.
+Most of the lyrics were written by Stålbrandt and influenced by the 60's flower power movement.
 Despite the Swedish lyrics, November was quite popular in England.
 While touring in England the lyrics were often translated to English, the crowd, however, insisted on the band performing with Swedish lyrics.

-November recorded three albums which all reached high places on the Swedish charts.
-After their last concert at club Domino on New Year's Eve 1972 the band split up and had up until 2007, only performed once, namely during the release party for the CD November-Live 1993 (recorded on tour in 1971) on 30 Nov 1993.
+November recorded three albums which all reached high on the Swedish charts.
+After their last concert at club Domino on New Year's Eve 1972, the band split up and had, up until 2007, only performed once, namely during the release party for the CD November-Live 1993 (recorded on tour in 1971) on 30 Nov 1993.

-Christer Stålbrandt moved on starting the group Saga, Björn Inge joined jazz rockers Energy, and Richard Rolf was one of the forming members of Bash and later on joined Nature.
+Christer Stålbrandt moved on and formed the group Saga.
+Björn Inge joined jazz rockers Energy and Richard Rolf was one of the forming members of Bash and later joined Nature.

 On 27 January 2007, they performed at the Mellotronen 20th anniversary party.
 More gigs have been played since.

-In Sweden, November is considered to be one of the most legendary bands within a smaller circle of people from age 40, and not only in their home city Greater Stockholm.
+In Sweden, November is considered to be music legends (within smaller circles of people from the same generation), and not only in their home city Greater Stockholm.